funcool/clojure.jdbc/docs/faq.rst

   It creates a new transaction if no other transaction is active but, when invoked within the context of an already existing transaction, it creates a savepoint.

-  The `with-transaction` macro works well with nested transactions.
-It creates a new transaction if no other transaction is active but, when invoked within the context of an already existing transaction, it creates a savepoint.

 - clj.jdbc has native support for connection pools.
 It offers helpers fuctions for various implementations (c3p0 and bonecp), that convert a plain dbspec to a dbspec with a datasource attached.